ExceptedPrism3/42-Hackaton/server/knowledge_base.md

 **Pro Tip**: Keep your card safe and report problems immediately to avoid access issues!

+## Creating Events at 42 Heilbronn

+### To Create an Event

+**Send an email to**: hello@42heilbronn.de
+- **Include details**: Event name, date, time, location, description
+- **Specify needs**: Room requirements, equipment, catering, etc.
+- **Timeline**: Send requests well in advance for approval

+### What to Include in Your Email
+- Event title and purpose
+- Proposed date and time
+- Expected number of attendees
+- Room or space requirements
+- Any special equipment needed
+- Contact information for questions

+### Event Types
+- Study groups and workshops
+- Student meetups
+- Technical presentations
+- Social events
+- Academic discussions

+**Pro Tip**: The earlier you submit your request, the better chance of approval and getting your preferred time slot!

 ## Scraper Sources

 ### 42 Heilbronn